Frequently Asked Questions

 How long do I wait for the blood test results?

-The results should be received 7-10 working days following your blood sample being taken.
+The results should be received in approximately 7 working days following your blood sample receipt at the laboratory.

 How will I receive my test results?